 What Is Price Sensitivity?

-Essentially, price sensitivity is a measure of the impact of price points on consumer purchasing behaviors, or in other words, it’s the percentage of sales you will lose or gain at any particular price point.
+Price sensitivity is a measure of the impact of price points on consumer purchasing behaviors.
+In other words, price sensitivity measures the percentage of sales you will lose or gain at any particular price point relative to another lower or higher price point.
 This means a thorough understanding of your product’s price sensitivity will help you uncover your revenue maximizing price band as well as the impact of pricing changes on your sales numbers.

 Why Is It Important?

 Your product’s price sensitivity will also help you determine the amount of value you’re creating in your product by revealing your customer’s willingness to pay.
-It translates value from an ambiguous buzzword into a quantifiable metric that you can optimize for and improve.
-Without an understanding of the price sensitivity of your product, you have no way of knowing whether or not your product development efforts are yielding an augmented product value (i.e. if customers are really interested in the features you’re creating).
+It translates value from an ambiguous buzzword into a quantifiable metric that you can optimize for and improve when you implement price changes.
+Without an understanding of how price sensitive your product is, you have no way of knowing whether or not your product development efforts are yielding an augmented product value (i.e. if customers are really interested in the features you’re creating).

 Keep in mind though, despite what many people think your product’s price sensitivity is not a synonym for your pricing strategy.
 Like a three-legged stool, your pricing strategy needs strong support from positioning, packaging, and pricing to be effective, so be sure to focus on all of those facets equally when developing your pricing strategy.